ncopenpass/CampaignFinance/CONTRIBUTING.md

 ### Windows

-- Ensure all pre-requisites are installed
+- Ensure all prerequisites are installed
 - Download this data and unzip this [file](https://drive.google.com/file/d/1ST7kAOuFt3J8ZwkrnAe-Llmexp6lojtC/view?usp=sharing)
 - Copy all the CSV files to the `./server/tmp` directory
 - copy `server/sample.env` to `server/.env` (If you do not wish to use docker, change the database url in the newly created `.env` file)